Please ensure Javascript is enabled for purposes of website accessibility

 If you want an entirely automated experience, Wealthfront could be one of the best investment apps for you.
 The biggest problem we see here is that there is no way to customize your portfolio aside from setting your risk tolerance.
 This is truly a set-it-and-forget-it approach to investing, which, as you can guess, is not our preferred strategy.

-9. Webull: Like many of these apps, Webull has a large number of commission-free trading options, they offer cryptocurrency trading, and there is no deposit minimum.
+9. Webull: Like many of these apps, Webull has a large number of commission-free trading options, they offer futures and cryptocurrency trading, and there is no deposit minimum.
 You can set up your account as an IRA or an individual brokerage account (individual stock trading).
 One consideration for new investors is that Webull doesn’t offer much in terms of investor education.
 Of course, if you like the platform, you can always learn more from a resource like us.

 We could go on for days, but hopefully, this gives you some good options (or warnings, as the case may be).
 And always read the fine print.
 In most cases, the commission-free trades are limited to stocks and ETFs.
 And almost every investment platform charges a fee for transferring accounts, which averages between $50 and $75.